Mission Statement for

 The building is now available for public use for social, cultural or educational events sponsored by Jackson residents and/or community groups.
-The Board of Selectmen established an Old Library Management Committee to help manage and encourage the use and continued preservation of the building.
-The Committee is actively working on the preservation of the building and is soliciting public support.

 If you would like to use the building, please review the GUIDELINES AND FEE SCHEDULE FOR USE OF THE OLD LIBRARY and the APPLICATION FOR USE OF OLD JACKSON LIBRARY, available from the Town Administrator or from the links above.